-Project 1: Narrative Strategies for Objects, instructed by Rob Walker and Adam Harrison Levy
+Project 1: Narrative Strategies for Objects, instructed by Rob Walker

 Rob Walker will lecture on how to develop narratives around objects.
-Participants will engage in close observation, archive research, and other means of data gathering, and then experiment with strategies to illuminate an object’s significance through storytelling.
+Students will engage in close observation, archive research, and other means of data gathering, and then experiment with strategies to illuminate an object’s significance through storytelling.

 Typical assignments: Bring in an object that has some kind of personal significance to you, and is transportable.
 Write a 300–500 word story about the object.
 Next find an object that you consider to be overlooked or undervalued and write a 500-word story about it, based on research, which brings it to life.